 Cake Mix Cookie Recipe

 - ½ scant cup vegetable oil , or 7 TB melted butter

 - 2 large eggs

-Preheat oven to 350°F. Line a baking sheet with a silicone mat or parchment paper and set aside.
+- Preheat the oven to 350°F. Line a baking sheet with a silicone mat or parchment paper and set aside.

-Combine the cake mix, oil and eggs in a large bowl.
-Stir together until combined.
-If you have the time, refrigerate the dough for 15-20 minutes (it will make it a little easier to work with, since it is sticky).
+- In a large bowl, stir the cake mix, oil, and eggs until combined.
+If you have time, refrigerate the dough 15 to 20 minutes (it will make it a little easier to work with, since it is sticky).

 - Using a medium scoop or spoon, scoop the dough onto the baking sheet.
 Top with additional toppings, if desired.
 Bake 9 to 11 minutes, or until the cookies are set.
 You don’t want them to brown.

 - Let cool a couple minutes on the baking sheet and then transfer to a cooling rack.
 Store in a covered container up to 3 days.